jf-tech/omniparser/doc/gettingstarted.md

 multiple templates defined in it.
 Each template can reference other templates.
 There must be one and only one template called `FINAL_OUTPUT`.

-Run the cli we get a new error:
+Run the CLI we get a new error:
 ```
 $ ~/dev/jf-tech/omniparser/cli.sh transform -i input.csv -s schema.json
 Error: schema 'schema.json' validation failed: (root): file_declaration is required